httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 # IANA Considerations

-Should this document be adopted and achieve working group consensus, IANA is asked to update the "Hypertext Transfer Protocol (HTTP) Field Name Registry"
-{{?HTTP=RFC9110}} as shown in the table below:
+IANA is asked to update the "Hypertext Transfer Protocol (HTTP) Field Name Registry" {{?HTTP=RFC9110}} as shown in the table below:

 |-----------------------|-----------|-----------------|--------------------------------------------|
 | Field Name            | Status    | Structured Type | Reference                                  |